dylanfontaine/sodium/readme.md

 about installing the Libsodium library and Libsodium PHP extension:
 [https://paragonie.com/book/pecl-libsodium/read/00-intro.md#installing-libsodium](https://paragonie.com/book/pecl-libsodium/read/00-intro.md#installing-libsodium)

+The Halite PHP library should be installed using Composer, by employing a tool such as Composer Manager or Composer Merge Plugin, or by adding the Sodium module or Halite library to the require section of your project's root composer.json file.

 ## Using Sodium in Encrypt

 Once everything is installed and operational, do the following: